-In 1985 Wooten established a litigation practice in Civil Rights, Criminal Defense, and Personal Injury law in Honolulu.
-He is a co-founder and former president of the African American Lawyers Association of Hawaii.
-In 1988, as President of the Afro-American Association of Hawaii, he successfully lobbied the Hawaii State Legislature for passage of the Martin Luther King, Jr. state holiday and the creation of the Hawaii Civil Rights Commission.
+In 1988, as president of the Afro-American Association of Hawaii, he helped form a community coalition which successfully lobbied the Hawaii State legislature for passage of the Martin Luther King, Jr. State holiday and the Hawaii Civil Rights Commission.

-He and his wife, Daphne Barbee-Wooten, formed Amen Rasta I Production Enterprises, which creates, produced and distributed over fifty educational International African history videos worldwide, beginning with the Nile Valley civilizations of Nubia, KMT-Egypt, and Kush.
-In December 2002, a Hawaii Federal Jury awarded Wooten’s client, $1,055,000.00 in damages, the largest civil rights violation award for a black person in Hawaii history.
+In December 2002, a Hawaii Federal Jury awarded Atty Wooten’s client, Umar RAHSAAN, $1,055,000.00 in damages.
+The largest civil rights violation award for a black person in Hawaii history.

 And in 2005 he settled, a Civil Rights case, Chadd Eaglin vs. University of Hawaii Medical School.
 The U of H Medical school had never admitted a first year African American male student and had only graduated one black male student ever in 30 years.
 While passing over this qualified Big Island born Afro-Hawaiian male candidate, for both regular admissions and for “special Affirmative Action” admission, twice.
 Part of the settlement brought in local African American Doctors to the UH admissions screening process.